 Housing Discrimination in Louisiana

-Federal Protections.
-The Fair Housing Act protects tenants from being discriminated against due to race, color, national origin, religion, sex, familial status, or disability.
-However, the law does not apply to all housing, such as owner-occupied homes with 4 or fewer units or housing operated by religious organizations.
+Protected groups.
+The Fair Housing Act prohibits Louisiana landlords from discriminating against tenants on the basis of race, color, national origin, religion, sex, familial status, or disability.
+These rules do not apply to owner-occupied homes or homes run by religious organizations.

-- Persuading or coercing individuals to sell against their own best interest (blockbusting)
+- Persuading or coercing individuals to sell against their best interests

 Additional Landlord Tenant Regulations in Louisiana